Investment Property Financing

 The ability to take these deductions can be impacted if you use the home for personal use for more than 15 days per year, or 10% of the total days the property is rented.
 Like many sections of the US tax code, the stipulations of an investment property are complicated, and the advice of a tax professional is critical.

 At eLEND we are proud to support real estate investment, from first time buyers to seasoned investors, and offer a selection of financing options.
-Available for both purchases and refinancing of one-to four-unit properties, choose from 30 year, 20 year, 15 year, and 10 year fixed rate mortgages or adjustable rate financing.
+Available for both purchases and refinancing of one-to two-unit properties, choose from Conventional 30-year, 20-year, 25-year, 15-year, and 10-year fixed rate mortgages.